-They arguably represent a good value performance upgrade though, because aero jerseys can have a relatively large effect on how aerodynamic you are but cost much less than aero road bikes or wheels.
+They arguably represent a good-value performance upgrade though, because aero jerseys can have a relatively large effect on how aerodynamic you are but cost much less than aero road bikes or aero wheels.

-On the other hand, if you’re not fussed about optimising your aerodynamic efficiency, a lightly looser jersey might be more comfortable and offer a little more breathability in hot weather.
+On the other hand, if you’re not fussed about optimising your aerodynamic efficiency, a light looser jersey might be more comfortable and offer a little more breathability in hot weather.

 Just be wary when sizing up that if a jersey is too big for you, the rear pockets might sag a bit when full of stuff.